oiax/tgweb/README.md

 matter of a page as follows:

 ```
+[data]
-data-x: "a"
+x = "a"
 ```

 And suppose the front matter of its wrapper has the following settings:

 ```
+[data]
-data-x: "b"
+x = "b"
-data-y: "c"
+y = "c"
 ```

-In this case, the value of the property `data-x` for this page is `"a"` and the value of the property `data-y` is `"c"`.
+In this case, the value of the custom property `x` for this page is `"a"` and the value of the custom property `y` is `"c"`.

 In addition, suppose that the front matter of the layout applied to this page has the following
 settings:

 ```
+[data]
-data-z: "d"
+z = "d"
 ```

-If so, the value of property `data-x` on this page is `"d"`.
+If so, the value of property `z` on this page is `"d"`.

 Custom properties as well as predefined properties such as `title` are inherited as well.
-Also, properties with names beginning with `meta`, `http-equiv-`, `og-` or `property-` are inherited.
-However, properties whose name begins with `class-` are _not_ inherited.
+Also, properties that belong to "meta", "http-equiv", "meta-property", and "link" tables are inherited.
+However, properties that belong to "style" table are _not_ inherited.

 ### Embedding property values into an article